-So we turned to two apron-clad all-stars, Sue Smith, co-director of the Butterball Turkey Talk-Line, and Tucker Shaw, editor in chief at Cook’s Country magazine (a part of America’s Test Kitchen) for their pro-level fixes for the most common Thanksgiving cooking mistakes.
+We turned to two apron-clad all-stars, Sue Smith, co-director of the Butterball Turkey Talk-Line, and Tucker Shaw, former editor-in-chief at Cook's Country magazine (a part of America's Test Kitchen) for their pro-level fixes for the most common Thanksgiving cooking mistakes.
 These solutions are sure to help you earn gustatory gold this year.

 A week in advance, make your list and check it twice.
 Survey your spice cabinet to ensure all necessary herbs and spices are less than six months old (pro tip: mark the date you open on the bottom).
 Score bonus points by sorting your supermarket needs by department and/or aisle to streamline the cart quest.
 Sure, the extra steps are good, but is the extra stress of fighting the crowds worth it?